 The worry with YouTube is that you can click through to recommended videos and end up watching something completely different to what you started on.
 Little H was watching My Little Pony cartoons one minute and the next she was watching some awful video game called Five Nights at Freddy’s – thank god I was sat next to her at the time!

 If your child is a little YouTube addict it might be worth replacing the app with YouTube Kids.
-It’s an official app that’s much more child friendly both in it’s use and in the content.
-There’s also parental controls that allow you to set time limits or restricted searching.
+It’s an official app that’s much more child-friendly both in its use and in the content.
+There are also parental controls that allow you to set time limits or restricted searching.
 So far we haven’t come across anything dodgy on this app.

 The natural progression from watching YouTube videos is kids wanting to make and upload their own videos to be the next Zoella or Stampy (I’m acting like I’m cool and know who they are!).

 Little H hasn’t quite worked out how to shoot a video on the tablet yet, but she got a VTech Kidizoom Action Cam for her birthday and has taken loads of videos of herself playing with her toys or scooting along.

 She has begged me to add the videos to YouTube but I’m not really comfortable with this.
 I don’t like to mention her name on my blog or post too many of photos of her as I don’t think it’s a good idea for too much information about her to be public, there are far too many weirdos about these days.
 This is why my Facebook is private and I have a different Instagram for friends to see photos of her.

 If you do allow your child to put video content or photos online there are a few things you should be aware of…

 - Don’t allow kids to mention personal details like their name, hometown or school.

 - Make sure they don’t film videos where the front of their house or the street name is visible.

 - Recording a video or taking a photo in their bedroom or while wearing school uniform could attract attention from the wrong kind of people.